Country selection

 The Right to Participate, Abstain, or Withdraw

-As set forth in LawNo09-059, DecreeNo2017-0245, and MLI-7, the participant should be informed that participation is voluntary, that the participant may withdraw from the research study at any time without liability and without detriment to the overall scientific quality of the results.
+As set forth in LawNo09-059 and DecreeNo2017-0245, the participant should be informed that participation is voluntary, that the participant may withdraw from the research study at any time without liability and without detriment to the overall scientific quality of the results.

 The Right to Information

-As delineated in LawNo09-059, DecreeNo2017-0245, and MLI-7, a potential research participant has the right to be informed about the nature and purpose of the research study, its anticipated duration, study procedures, and any potential compensation, benefits, risks, or constraints.
+As delineated in LawNo09-059 and DecreeNo2017-0245, a potential research participant has the right to be informed about the nature and purpose of the research study, its anticipated duration, study procedures, and any potential compensation, benefits, risks, or constraints.
 (See the Required Elements section for more detailed information regarding participant rights.)

 The Right to Privacy and Confidentiality

-Per DecreeNo2017-0245 and MLI-7, all participants must be afforded the right to privacy and confidentiality, and the ICF must provide a statement that recognizes this right.
+Per DecreeNo2017-0245, all participants must be afforded the right to privacy and confidentiality, and the ICF must provide a statement that recognizes this right.
 It is the responsibility of the investigator(s) to safeguard the confidentiality of research data to protect the identity and records of research participants.

 The Right of Inquiry/Appeal

-Per DecreeNo2017-0245 and MLI-7, the research participant and/or the legal representative(s) or guardian(s) should be provided with contact information for the sponsor and the investigator(s) to address trial-related inquiries and/or to appeal against a violation of the participant’s rights.
+Per DecreeNo2017-0245, the research participant or the legal representative/guardian should be provided with contact information for the sponsor and the investigator(s) to address trial-related inquiries and/or to appeal against a violation of the participant’s rights.
 (See the Required Elements section for more detailed information regarding participant rights.)

 The Right to Safety and Welfare

-DecreeNo2017-0245 and MLI-7 principles state that a research participant’s right to safety and the protection of their health and welfare must take precedence over the interests of science and society.
+DecreeNo2017-0245 states that a research participant’s right to safety and the protection of their health and welfare must take precedence over the interests of science and society.

 LawNo09-059 makes provisions to protect the rights of a research participant during the informed consent process when the procedure is complicated by medical emergencies.
-According to MLI-17, Mali’s ethics committees (ECs) follow and require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (MLI-7), which addresses consent in the case of medical emergencies.
+According to MLI-17, Mali’s ethics committees (ECs) also follow and require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R3) (MLI-5).
+See MLI-5 for additional guidance on consent requirements during emergencies.

-As per LawNo09-059 and MLI-7, the EC may approve emergency medical research when informed consent cannot be obtained from the participant.
-The investigator must submit a protocol for the EC’s approval that requires only the consent of the participant’s legal representative(s) or guardian(s), if they are present.
+As per LawNo09-059, the EC may approve emergency medical research when informed consent cannot be obtained from the participant.
+The investigator must submit a protocol for the EC’s approval that requires only the consent of the participant’s legal representative/guardian, if they are present.
 The participant should be informed about the research as soon as possible, at which time consent will be requested.

 Overview